MLWhiz/mlwhiz/content/blog/2020-02-23-xgbparallel.md

 ## Continue Learning

-If you are interested in Deep Learning and want to use your GPU for that, I would like to recommend this excellent course on [Deep Learning in Computer Vision](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) in the [Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0).
+If you want to learn more about Deep Learning, I would like to recommend this awesome [Deep Learning Specialization](https://coursera.pxf.io/7mKnnY).
+You can start for free with the 7-day Free Trial.
+This specialization talks about various CNN architetures and covers a wide variety of problems in the image domain including detection and segmentation.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
 Follow me up at [**Medium**](https://mlwhiz.medium.com/?source=post_page---------------------------) or Subscribe to my [**blog**](https://mlwhiz.ck.page/a9b8bda70c)